baduhai/Koi/README.md

 Koi is designed to be very simple to use.
 When you first open Koi, settings for the light and dark presets will be empty, all you need to do is select which themes you'd like for Koi to manage and select your desired themes by clicking the *Preferences* button.

-If you would like that Koi switch between your light and dark settings automatically, you can select this option in the main page of the program, and choose between following a user set schedule, or at sunrise and sunset.

-To switch between light and dark manually, you can middle click the tray icon, or right click it and select the desired preset.
+If you would like that Koi switch between your light and dark settings automatically, you can select this option in the main page of the program, and choose between following a user set schedule, or at sunrise and sunset(planned feature).
+To switch between light and dark manually right click the tray icon and select the desired preset, or do so from Koi's main window.

 In order to have Koi start at login, you can do so with the Plasma System Settings.
 Simply navigate to *Startup and Shutdown* > *Autostart*, and select *Add Program...*.
 If you are to do this, I recommend that you also check the option to start Koi hidden, so not to be annoyed Koi popping up every time you start your system.

 ### Get Koi

-Lastest Koi version:
+Lastest Koi version: 0.1.0 [beta]

 #### Arch Linux